KraXen72/obsidian-emoji-autocomplete/README.md

 4. Toggle the Plugin on in the **Community Plugins** Tab

 ## How to install (from source)

-Currently, the plugin is not published on the Obsidian Plugin Store yet.
-You can build it with the following instructions:
 1. `git clone` it into `<your vault>/.obsidian/plugins`
 2. `npm i` or `pnpm i` (ideal)
 3. `npm run dev` or `pnpm dev` (ideal)